mansona/simplabs-git-workshop/slides/git-workshop.md

 #### Pull Requests/Merge Requests

-are about communicating around what's going on
+are about communicating what's going on

 Notes:

+It's time to make a Pull Request

+**read the slide content**

 - …take them seriously…